DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/yarp.md

 weight: 30
 ---

-Instead of using our simple forwarder, you can also use a more feature complete reverse proxy - e.g. Microsoft [YARP](https://microsoft.github.io/reverse-proxy/).
+Instead of using the simple HTTP forwarder, you can also use a more feature complete reverse proxy - e.g. Microsoft [YARP](https://microsoft.github.io/reverse-proxy/).

 YARP has built-in advanced features, e.g. load balancing, service discovery, session affinity etc. It also has its own extensibility mechanism.
-The BFF library includes a set of YARP extensions (e.g. token management and anti-forgery protection) so can get the best of both worlds.
+The BFF library includes a set of YARP extensions (e.g. token management and anti-forgery protection) so you can get the best of both worlds.

 #### Adding YARP
 To enable our YARP integration, add a reference to the *Duende.BFF.Yarp* Nuget package and add the YARP and our service to DI: